 For an overview of all partner universities that TPM offers, please go to Partner Universities.

 Within the faculty's study programmes students are offered several possibilities in the BSc and MSc to do a project or internship abroad.
 In the first semester of the third year of the Bachelor programme, there are several minors on offer which include a project.
-Alternatively, a free minor is a perfect opportunity to plan a project abroad and combine that with courses to a total of 30 ECTS.
+Alternatively, a self-composed minor is a perfect opportunity to plan a project abroad and combine that with courses to a total of 30 ECTS.

 During the Master thesis project of all MSc programmes in principle students have the opportunity to do part of their project at a university of other organization abroad.
 Check with your graduation coordinator or supervisor for more information.